 So yes, one day I will probably make this post betterer by adding my 2 cents on his book (I do plan on buying it), but WATCH THESE for now, because they are super-awesome and helpful.

 This is a skill of de-escalation.
 This is separate from other skills (though can be used with other skills).
 That being said, the other skills I am big on sharing are TRAUMA-related skills.
-I am sure I will get to that more here on BnB (and have already posted about Polyvagal Theory if you are interested in finding out more) because understanding how to connect and co-regulate with others is a win-win-win-win (win for me, those I connect with, the world, and the Universe).
+I am sure I will get into that more here on BnB (and have already posted about Polyvagal Theory if you are interested in finding out more) because understanding how to connect and co-regulate with others is a win-win-win-win (win for me, those I connect with, the world, and the Universe).

 Starting here with listening to emotions rather than words is HUGE.
 Watching for those unconscious nods, sighs, etc is HUGE.
 And then, being able to spot signs of trauma physiology will be even HUGER.